fm4teus/nlw-2/README.md

 ## 📚 Functionality
 - Students can search for teachers filtering by subject, day of the week and/or time.
 - Teachers can register their classes providing info about subjects, schedules, prices and contact.

+## 🛠 Updates
+Next Level Week was an amazing opportunity to improve my knowledge of some powerful technologies.
+Nevertheless, there is still a lot of room for improvement.
+In this section, I'll keep you updated as new features are introduced.
+- 🔍 Search Filters are now optional.
+You can display all teachers and search for those that match all parameters or at least some of them.

 ## 🎨 Design